wp-plugins/cp-contact-form-with-paypal/README.txt

 * PayPal Sandbox option added
 * Added language support through MO/PO files

+= 1.1.2 =
+* Compatible with the latest WP versions
+* Better interface and access to the plugin options
+* Captcha image works better in different server environments
+* New translations added
+* Minor bug fixes

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 == Upgrade Notice ==

 Very Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support

-= 1.0.1 =
+= 1.1.2 =
-* Compatible with latest WordPress versions
+* Compatible with the latest WP versions
-* Speed improvements, the contact form loads faster
-* Improved validation options for the contact form fields
-* New email content editing feature and interface changes
-* New tooltip scripts
-* Fixed bug related to discount codes
-* Fixed conflict with captcha image generation.
-* New feature to get the logged in user information into the notification email
-* Update to CSS styles for minimizing the CSS conflicts.
+* Better interface and access to the plugin options
-* Improvements to CSS styles.
-* Fixes problem with backslash when saving the contact form settings.
+* Captcha image works better in different server environments
-* PayPal Sandbox option added
+* New translations added
-* Added language support through MO/PO files
+* Minor bug fixes

-If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support